 - Repetitive stress injuries

-If you work in this industry and are responsible for using the plate freezers and processing the catch aboard your fishing vessel, you should know what your rights are in the event of accidents that cause you injuries.
-Maritime law guarantees you the right to compensation for your living expenses and medical expenses while you can’t work, regardless of any negligence that may have contributed to the accident.
+In accidents that cause injuries, workers also have a right to seek compensation.
+Maritime law guarantees you the right to compensation for your living and medical expenses while you can’t work, regardless of any negligence that may have contributed to the accident.
 This is your right according to the law of maintenance and cure.